upbound/docs/content/all-spaces/observability.md

 - `datadog` (review the OpenTelemetry [documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/datadogexporter/README.md) for configuration details)
 - `otelhttp` (used by New Relic among others, review the New Relic [documentation](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/get-started/opentelemetry-set-up-your-app/) for configuration details)

-The example below shows how to configure a `SharedTelemetryConfig` resource to send metrics and traces to Datadog:
+The example below shows how to configure a `SharedTelemetryConfig` resource to send metrics, traces and logs to Datadog:

 ```yaml
 apiVersion: observability.spaces.upbound.io/v1alpha1